GeodAIsics/TractLearn-WholeBrain/README.md

 python Invert_warp.py
 ```

 The next step is to use tcktransform command (always coming from MRtrix) on all tck files to coregister all the tck files into a common template space.
-Note that you need to add the working directory at the end of the line, for example:
+Note that you need to add the Data directory at the end of the line, for example:
 ```
-python Register_track.py ./GroupDirectory/
+python Register_track.py ./DataDirectory/
 ```

 ## Step 3: Estimation of the different scalar coefficients in the template space